-The Lebanese population faces a dire humanitarian crisis
+The Lebanese population is facing dire humanitarian crisis

-- Fuel shortages have spiraled out of control - petrol prices have skyrocketed by roughly 1000% and cooking gas by 955% since the beginning of this year.
+- Fuel shortages have spiraled out of control.
 20 litres of petrol are now worth nearly half of the legal minimum wage, making it almost unaffordable to commute to work or transport children to school.